jjon-saxton/momoko-cms/README.md

 #### 2.1 main.conf.txt Settings

-sitename
-:	This is the name of your site, it will appear in certain title sections

 basedir
 :	This sets the location of your MomoKO's scripts.
 This should be set to the *absolute* path to the folder MomoKO was put in when you acquired her.